Welcome!

 Our annual garden tour is always on the second Saturday in September and features a selection of beautiful, creative, and funky gardens in our area.

 The Garden Stroll is FREE, and all are welcome to join in this community event, rain or shine.
-However, leave your four-footed friends at home — dogs are not allowed in the gardens.

 Besides organizing the Stroll each September, WAGS offers Seed Grants for community-